Governance

 Strong governance ensures that we are held to account by all our stakeholders – representatives of the learners, colleagues and communities served by our academies.
 You can read more about our approach to governance in our Governance Scheme of Delegation, below.

-Governance Scheme Of Delegation
+Governance Scheme of Delegation can be viewed here

 Governance Structure